Thinking about your literature review?

 A structured literature review involves bringing many research studies together to answer a clearly formulated research question.
 It does not involve primary research, such as creating surveys and questionnaires.
 A structured review typically does not fulfil all the criteria of a full systematic review but may take a similar approach, following a set protocol for determining the research studies to be included and documenting every stage.
 The results and conclusions are based on the evidence found, not on the author’s own views.

-A positioning study or scoping review is designed to help identify the scope of a topic before conducting a systematic review.
+A positioning study or scoping study is designed to help identify the scope of a topic before conducting a systematic review.
 It can indicate where proposed research fits with the existing literature and identify key concepts.
 A positioning study can help to focus a research topic, supporting a strong understanding of the field.

 A systematic literature review is a research methodology to identify, select, evaluate, and synthesise all of the relevant literature on a topic to answer a specific research question.
 It should be transparent and replicable, follow a predetermined set of criteria to select studies and help minimise bias, and is carefully documented throughout.
 It can take several years to complete, and is usually conducted by a team, rather than by an individual.